Background

 Results

-Within the results folder, you will find a list of CSV files and PDF and or PNG files, depending on the output file type you chose during the FlowSOM setup.
+Within the results folder, you will find a list of PDF and/or PNG files, depending on the output file type you chose during the FlowSOM setup.
 Please note that if you choose to output PNG files, the resulting file sizes will be much bigger.
 An example of the results folder contents is shown below.

 Metaclustering_comparisons.pdf is the file that shows the metacluster MST comparison between different clustering methods, hierarchical consensus clustering, hierarchical clustering, and k-Means.
 The method used in the analysis is labeled.
 It may be useful to inspect the results of the methods not used downstream in the analysis in case a different method produced more favorable results and you want to use that for further optimization.